FbF/Laravel-Navigation/README.md

     php artisan migrate --package="fbf/laravel-navigation"

-Ensure the navigation `types` are set correctly in the config file
+Ensure the navigation `types` are set correctly in the config file.
+See the config file for comprehensive examples

 Run the seed (this will create root nodes for each of your navigation `types`)